 Find a Peer Support Group

 Peer support has been proven to increase treatment responsiveness, hope, social function, wellness, and self-esteem and bring about a sense of control, all of which can help decrease suicidal thoughts.
 DBSA offers in-person and online support groups.
+In addition to our general support groups, we offer identity-focused groups, designed to be welcoming and supportive spaces, these groups offer participants the chance to discuss shared experiences and find community with others walking a similar path to wellness.
 Find a group today.

 You Can Help